GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Discussion

 As shown in \figr{raddist}, \target\ is one of the closest planet host stars to the Sun to host a planet with a measured radius.
 This proximity allows probing the system for massive planets at wide orbits with Gaia astrometric data that will be published in the next few years.
 Given \target's distance and mass, the astrometric signal of an orbiting planet is $123 (M_p/\mjup)(a/{\rm au})\ \mu$as \citep[e.g.,][]{perryman14, sozzetti14}, compared to an expected astrometric precision\footnote{\url{https://www.cosmos.esa.int/web/gaia/science-performance}} of $\approx10\ \mu$as for an M type star as bright as \target.
 Therefore, while the Gaia astrometric data will not be sensitive to \planet\ it will complement and extend the ongoing RV monitoring in identifying additional companions.
 For example, the full HARPS RV time series, including archival RVs, suggests \target\ is a single star.
 The Gaia astrometric data will allow confirming that independently of orbital inclination.

 What is the origin of the long-term trend seen in the HARPS RV data?
 One possibility is that it is induced by another planet in the system, with an orbital period a few times longer than the 12 day time span of the RV data.
 This is supported by the fact that many USPs reside in multi-planet systems \citep{winn18}.
 Another possibility is that the trend is caused by stellar activity.
-However, according to our findings in \secr{star}, the star is expected to show only low stellar activity.
+To check that possibility we examined the 20 HARPS spectra cross correlation function (CCF), derived by cross correlating the spectra with a synthetic M-dwarf template spectrum.
+We calculated the correlation between the RVs (CCF center) and the CCFs FWHM, contrast, and bisector span, listed in \tabr{rvs}.
+We also calculated the correlation between the RVs and the activity index $S$ derived from the HARPS spectra.
+In all cases the correlation was below 0.20 in absolute value.
+In comparison, the width (standard deviation) of a distribution of 10$^5$ cross correlation values of the RVs with randomly permuted vectors of the parameters listed above is 0.23, indicating that the correlations are not statistically significant.
+This is consistent with our findings in \secr{star}, that the star is expected to show only low stellar activity.
 Future RVs will result in an improved dynamical estimate of the planet's mass, and will also allow for a better investigation of the nature of the RV trend.

 While our mass measurement is marginal, it is interesting to examine the position of \planet\ in the radius-mass diagram, plotted in \figr{radmass}.
 The plot shows that \planet\ is among the smallest planets with an estimated mass.
 Its period and radius place it below the gap in the distribution of close-in planetary radii around M dwarfs \citep{cloutier19}, a gap that is at a slightly smaller radius range than for planets orbiting Sun-like stars \citep{fulton17, cloutier19}.
 It was shown by several authors that the majority of small planets, below the radius gap, with measured radii and masses have terrestrial bulk compositions \citep{dai19, jontof19, otegi19}.
 This prediction is consistent with \planet's measured bulk density, of $6.8 \pm 2.2$ g cm$^{-3}$, and its position between theoretical radius-mass relations assuming pure iron and pure rock compositions \citep{zeng16}.